ramphands/Exits/README.md

 ## Schematic and PCBs

-The [KiCad](KiCad) directory contains the schematic and PCB layout as a KiCad 6 project.
+The [kicad](kicad) directory contains the schematic and PCB layout as a KiCad 6 project.

 ## Panel